-Due to the risks associated with delays in vendor delivery of large equipment procurements, DHS/FEMA allows Subrecipients to obtain a "performance bond" for items that are paid for up front to ensure delivery of the equipment within the grant performance period.
+Due to the risks associated with delays in vendor delivery of large equipment procurements, DHS/FEMA allows Subrecipients to obtain a "performance bond" for items that are paid for up front to ensure delivery of the equipment within the grant period of performance.

-Cal OES requires Subrecipients obtain a performance bond for any equipment item over \$250,000 or any vehicle, aircraft, or watercraft that has been paid with HSGP funds prior to receiving the final product(s).
-Subrecipients must provide a copy of all performance bonds to their Program Representative no later than the time of reimbursement.
+Cal OES requires Subrecipients to obtain a performance bond when procuring any equipment item over \$250,000, or for any vehicle, aircraft, or watercraft that requires full or partial payment prior to receiving the final product(s).

-Performance Bond Waivers may be granted on a case-by-case basis and must be submitted to Cal OES prior to procurement.
+Performance Bond Waivers may be granted on a case-bycase basis and must be submitted to Cal OES prior to procurement.

-Environmental Planning and Historic Preservation
+Environmental Planning and Historic Preservation (EHP)

 DHS/FEMA is required to ensure all activities and programs that are funded by the agency comply with federal Environmental Planning and Historic Preservation (EHP) regulations.
-Subrecipients proposing projects or activities (including, but not limited to, training, exercises, the installation of equipment, and construction or renovation projects) that have the potential to impact the environment or a historic structure must participate in the EHP screening process.
+Subrecipients proposing projects or activities (including, but not limited to, training, exercises, the installation of equipment, and construction or renovation projects) that have the potential to impact the environment, or a historic structure must participate in the EHP screening process.
 EHP Screening Memos must include detailed project information, explain the goals and objectives of the proposed project, and include supporting documentation.